For Puerto Rico's Children, Finding A 'Safe Place' In The Few Schools That Are Open

 The principal says some kids told her it was their first full meal since the storm.

 On this morning, they're dishing up oatmeal and apple sauce.
 Kids sit around bright green tables.
-Parents and kids who go to other schools are also welcome to eat, and the leftovers will be handed out to elderly members of the community.
+Parents and kids from other schools are also welcome to eat, and the leftovers will be handed out to elderly members of the community.

 Yeny Fernandez, who has three boys, is eating at the school this morning.
-After Maria hit, "the little food we had left got eaten quickly, we didn't have enough food to give them," she says.
-When she found out yesterday that the school would be open, her boys couldn't sleep because they were so excited.
+After Maria, "The little food we had left got eaten quickly; we didn't have enough food to give them," she says.
+When she found out that the school would open, her boys couldn't sleep because they were so excited.

 In fact, Barreto says that while it was closed, the students reminded them of the urgency to open again.
 "They were just going around the school and asking and asking and asking again," when school would start.

-Community members banded together, removed tree branches and scattered debris from the school grounds.
+Community members banded together to remove tree branches and debris from the school grounds.

 Barreto shows us what used to be the first-grade classroom.
-It's badly damaged, with portions of the roof gone and heaped in soggy piles on the floor.
+It's badly damaged, with portions of the roof gone and more heaped in soggy piles on the floor.
 A lesson is still written on the whiteboard.
 We don't spend much time here.

 The new first-grade classroom is decorated with colorful flags and a mobile.
 Handprint art is up on the walls.